+During an RPC login, an initial request goes to the NetLDI with instructions to spawn the Gem process.
 The host username is used, along with the NetLDI configuration, to determine how to set the owner of the forked Gem process.
 The owner of the Gem process is important since the Gem needs to be able to open the extent files, and attach to the shared page cache, operations which should not be available to unauthorized users.

-You can avoid specifying the host username and password for each login by configuring the system to run without host authentication, or by using Kerberos.
+You can avoid specifying the host username and password for each login by configuring the system to run without host authentication (i.e. in guest mode), or by using Kerberos.
 While in some cases using a .netrc may work, the .netrc is inherently insecure and is not supported.